Johannesburg: Post-Union history

 In March 1960, Johannesburg witnessed widespread demonstrations against apartheid in response to the Sharpeville massacre.
 On 11 July 1963, the South African Police raided a house in the Johannesburg suburb of Rivonia where nine members of the banned African National Congress (ANC) were arrested on charges of planning sabotage.
 Their arrest led to the famous Rivonia Trial.
 The nine arrested included one Indo-South African, one coloured, two whites and five blacks, one of whom was the future president Nelson Mandela.
 At their trial, the accused freely admitted that they were guilty of what they were charged with, namely of planning to blow up the hydro-electric system of Johannesburg to shut down the gold mines, but Mandela argued to the court that the ANC had tried non-violent resistance to apartheid and failed, leaving him with no other choice.
 The trial made Mandela into a national figure and a symbol of resistance to apartheid.

 On 16 June 1976, demonstrations broke out in Soweto over a government decree that black school-children be educated in Afrikaans instead of English, and after the police fired on the demonstrations, rioting against apartheid began in Soweto and spread into the greater Johannesburg area.
 About 575 people, the majority of whom were black, were killed in the Soweto uprising of 1976.
 Between 1984 and 1986, South Africa was in turmoil as a series of nationwide protests, strikes and riots took place against apartheid, and the black townships around Johannesburg were scenes of some of the fiercest struggles between the police and anti-apartheid demonstrators.

 The central area of the city underwent something of a decline in the 1980s and 1990s, due to the high crime rate and when property speculators directed large amounts of capital into suburban shopping malls, decentralised office parks, and entertainment centres.
 Sandton City was opened in 1973, followed by Rosebank Mall in 1976, and Eastgate in 1979.

 During the 1990s, the city faced rapid growth of crime throughout large parts of the city.
 Some areas of skyscrapers were abandoned, many residents left their homes, and businesses moved out.
 Some historical buildings in central areas were destroyed by fires that spread relentlessly.

-21st century

-Like many cities around the world, there is an increasing focus on the rejuvenation of the inner city of Johannesburg.
-One of these initiatives is the Maboneng District located on the south-eastern side of the CBD.
-Originally a hub for art, it has expanded to include restaurants, entertainment venues and retail stores as well as accommodation and hotels.
-Maboneng calls itself "a place of inspiration—a creative hub, a place to do business, a destination for visitors and a safe, integrated community for residents.
-A beacon of strength in Africa's most economically prosperous city".